Table of Contents

 - The house, built in 1920, is still standing strong.

-3. Using Past Participle Phrases at the End of a Sentence
+3. At the End of a Sentence

 - She went to the store, exhausted from the long day.